 Would you prefer a regular savings account which will get you into the savings habit and give you a higher rate of interest?
 Are you saving for the long term and looking for the best ISA rates?
 Or do you want to search for the best online savings bank accounts?
 Here is our guide on how to find the top savings accounts and how to choose the best ISA for you.

 Read on to learn more about what to look for and compare the best Uswitch savings account interest rates.

 Easy-access savings account

 An easy-access savings account allows you access to your money when you need it, so you can withdraw money as and when you like without notice or penalty.
+These accounts are also known as Instant Access savings accounts.
 The best savings rates are generally paid to online savings account accounts, although you can also find competitive rates on easy-access savings accounts run through a branch, by post or over the telephone.

 Fixed term savings account

 A fixed term savings account is another option and may be the best savings account for you if you are happy to tie your money up for 1, 2 or 3 years.
 Some providers let you take money out during the term if you need to, but you will lose interest if you do so.
 In return for tying up your money, you earn a fixed rate of savings interest over the term.
 These accounts often pay the best savings rate.

 Notice savings account